saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 pip install pre-commit
 ```

-2. Navigate into your project folder and create and open .pre-commit-config.yaml in the root of your folder in your terminal.
+2. Navigate into your project folder, create and open .pre-commit-config.yaml file in the root of your folder via your terminal.

 ```yaml
 touch .pre-commit-config.yaml